muratk3n/thirdwave/en/tweets/2020/week8b.md

 ---

-@russian_market
+"@russian_market

-China is shutting down internet in Wuhan
+China is shutting down internet in Wuhan"

 *2020-2-20 16:58:6*